ioos/bio_data_guide/CONTRIBUTING.md

 ## Contribute text to the chapters

-Contribute directly to chapters (01-Intro.Rmd).
-Either through the GitHub website and direct edits to the R markdown files prefixed with chapter numbers (eg. 01-intro.Rmd).
+Contribute directly to chapters (eg. intro.qmd).
+Either through the GitHub website and direct edits to the Quarto markdown files prefixed with chapter numbers (eg. intro.qmd).
 You can write both markdown or R, and even python code.
-The site is built using the R package [bookdown](https://bookdown.org/) through GitHub Actions, so all you need to do is edit the R markdown file and GitHub will take care of the rest.
+The site is built using the R package [Quarto](https://quarto.org/) through GitHub Actions, so all you need to do is edit the Quarto markdown file, following the [markdown formatting](https://quarto.org/docs/get-started/hello/vscode.html#basic-workflow), and GitHub will take care of the rest.

 If you are a member of the IOOS GitHub biodata team you can edit the files directly on GitHub, or through a fork and then pull-request if you're an external  collaborator.
-Once the pull-request is approved and merged, the documentation site will update to reflect your changes (takes about 10 minutes for the site to update after PR is merged).
+Once the pull-request is approved and merged, the documentation site will update to reflect your changes (takes about 5 minutes for the site to update after PR is merged).

 :bangbang: Don't forget to add your name and orcid to the [citation file](https://github.com/ioos/bio_data_guide/blob/main/CITATION.cff)!

+Here's a few high level key points worth pointing out about the migration from Rbookdown to Quarto: https://github.com/MathewBiddle/bio_data_guide/pull/7#issuecomment-2334215815

 ## Contribute example applications

-Document your example application in an R markdown (`.Rmd`) or markdown (`.md`) file in the appropriate directory under `datasets/`.
-Submit a [ticket](https://github.com/ioos/bio_data_guide/issues/new/choose) or update [02-applications.Rmd](https://github.com/ioos/bio_data_guide/blob/main/bio-data-guide/02-application.Rmd) with a pointer to your application example file.
+Document your example application in an R markdown (`.qmd`) or markdown (`.md`) file in the appropriate directory under `datasets/`.
+Submit a [ticket](https://github.com/ioos/bio_data_guide/issues/new/choose) or update [_quarto.yml](https://github.com/ioos/bio_data_guide/blob/73c03872c85b106a28b8d95cef93b150695e8004/_quarto.yml#L29) with a pointer to your application example file.

 *Note:* The largest header in your markdown file should be a second level header (ie. `##`).
 This is a requirement for how the book gets built, the largest header (`#`) are the chapter identifiers.